Computing Threshold Budgets in Discrete-Bidding Games: Frugal-Reachability Discrete-Bidding Games

 Recall that in continuous-bidding games there is no restriction on the granularity of bids, i.e., bids can be arbitrarily small.
 Throughout this section we assume that the sum of the players' budgets is $1$.
 Note that since winning bids are paid to the opponent, the sum of budgets stays constant throughout the game.

-\begin{definition} {\bf (Continuous threshold budgets).} The {\em continuous threshold budget} at a vertex $v$ is a budget $\thresh(v) \in [0,1]$ such that for every $\epsilon > 0$: \begin{itemize} \item if \PO's budget is $\thresh(v) + \epsilon$, he wins the game from $v$, and \item if \PO's budget is $\thresh(v) - \epsilon$, \PT wins the game from $v$. \end{itemize} \end{definition}
+\begin{definition}[Continuous threshold budgets] The {\em continuous threshold budget} at a vertex $v$ is a budget $\thresh(v) \in [0,1]$ such that for every $\epsilon > 0$: \begin{itemize} \item if \PO's budget is $\thresh(v) + \epsilon$, he wins the game from $v$, and \item if \PO's budget is $\thresh(v) - \epsilon$, \PT wins the game from $v$. \end{itemize} \end{definition}

+\begin{remark}[Losing vertices in continuous-bidding games] Recall that in discrete bidding, the threshold budget in a losing vertex is $k+1$, which is higher than the highest budget a player can obtain in a discrete bidding game (Remark~\ref{rem:losing-vertices}).
+The treatment of losing vertices in continuous bidding is similar, though implicit in Def.~\ref{def:cont-thresh}: the continuous threshold budget in a losing vertex is $1$, thus by Def.~\ref{def:cont-thresh}, \PO wins if his budget is $1+\epsilon$, which is never the case since it is higher than the total budget. \end{remark}

 \begin{remark} We point out that the issue of tie breaking is avoided in continuous-bidding games by considering initial budgets that differ from the threshold.
-That is, the requirement is that when a player wins, it is for any tie-breaking mechanism, e.g., he should win even when the opponent wins all bidding ties. \end{remark}
+That is, the guarantee is that if a player's budget is strictly above the threshold, he wins the game no matter which tie-breaking mechanism is used, e.g., even if the opponent wins all bidding ties. \end{remark}

 A {\em double-reachability} continuous-bidding game is $\zug{V, E, t_1, t_2}$, where for $i \in \set{1,2}$, the vertex $t_i$ is the target of \PLi and every vertex $v \neq t_1,t_2$ has a path to both.
 The game ends once one of the targets is reached, and the player whose target is reached is the winner.
 The careful reader might notice that the definition does not define a winner when no target is reached.
 We will show below that this case is avoided.